ricardotgi88/ng-shopping-cart-app/README.md

 # Angular Task

-The app called Shopping cart app.
+The app called Aubays Shopping cart app.
 We provide a few components to build a simple shop with a cart system.
-The main goal is to fix a few issues across comonents and implement add and remove products to you cart.
+The main goal is to fix a few issues across components and implement add and remove products to you cart, as well as the layout.

 ---